-Last week we discussed the nuance of having a blacklist approach that does not overly exclude content (here).
-On YouTube, keyword blacklists uploaded into GoogleAds or DV 360 are exact match only – on their own, they will act as a blunt instrument and block content without regard for context.
+Last week we discussed the nuance of having a blocklist approach that does not overly exclude content (here).
+On YouTube, keyword blocklists uploaded into GoogleAds or DV 360 are exact match only – on their own, they will act as a blunt instrument and block content without regard for context.

 Step One – Brand Suitability Parameters

 It’s essential for brands to craft an approach that works for them.
 Brand suitability is all about selecting highly specific content adjacencies and contextual alignments that meet potential customers and brand-loyalists in the right places within YouTube’s massive video ecosystem.
 Certain contexts work better for certain brands, and that differs by market, by language, and so on.
 The only way to finetune that resonant environment-building is by sitting down and deciding what contexts work best align with a brand’s values.

 Channel Factory’s proprietary technology is always-on, always curating content from within YouTube’s constant user-generated content machine.
 Campaign success occurs as much at the pre-bid phase as it does mid-flight.

 Keyword blacklists (approximately 155,000 words in total) are updated regularly in 36 languages to account for real-time, real-world events.
 They cycle constantly within our technology and data platform, ViewIQ, flagging and categorizing all undesirable content and identifying the highest quality inventory for use in client campaigns.

 These blacklists look at all the content signals available within videos and channels, which includes a whole host of metadata (titles, tags, descriptions), as well as the audio tracks of the videos themselves.
 Unlike exact match keyword blacklists used in live campaigns, these advanced blacklists are capable of detecting context from natural language cues.